 A colonoscopy is a test that looks for polyps and other abnormal growth in the lining of your colon and rectum.
-Most doctors recommend screening colonoscopies at age 50 for most healthy adults without a personal or family history of colorectal cancer, at age 45 for African American adults without a personal or family history, and earlier for those who have a family history.
+Most doctors recommend screening colonoscopies at age 45 for most healthy adults without a personal or family history of colorectal cancer, and earlier for those who have a family history.

 Learn more about colorectal cancer screening guidelines and when you should schedule your colonoscopy.

 Risks of Colorectal Cancer

 For most people who develop colorectal cancer, there was no clear reason or cause.
 There are inherited gene mutations that can put you at higher risk for colorectal cancer, and there are many risk factors that are thought to increase your chances of developing

 Learn more about the risks and causes of colorectal cancer.